gnolang/gno/docs/how-to-guides/deploy.md

 if you are running one.

 :::info
-A few things to consider when deploying packages and realms:
+Here are a few things to keep in mind when deploying packages and realms:
 - The **name** field in the path should match your package name, in this case `counter`
 - Packages are usually deployed under `p/`, while realms are deployed under `r/`